Why Your Toilet Has A Sewage Smell and How to Remove It

 3. Toilet Gurgles when the Bathtub Drains

-When your toilet bubbles when the bathtub drains, it means the house’s main drainpipe is clogged and waste cannot flow out.
+When your toilet bubbles when the bathtub drains, the house’s main drainpipe is clogged, and waste cannot flow out.

-If a toilet connected to a septic tank smells like sewer gas, it means the septic tank is either full or the drainpipe to the septic is clogged.
-Sewer gases are therefore trapped in the system under pressure and after sometime overcome the water barrier at the bottom of the toilet which will be manifested as bubbling/gurgling when the toilet is flushed.
+If a toilet connected to a septic tank smells like sewer gas, it is either full or the drainpipe to the septic is clogged.
+Sewer gases are trapped in the system under pressure and, after some time, overcome the water barrier at the bottom of the toilet, manifesting as bubbling/gurgling when the toilet is flushed.

 How Do I Get Rid of the Smell in My Toilet?

-The method to use will depend on whether the problem is a wax ring that is not sealing or a clogged drainpipe/vent stack.
+The method will depend on whether the problem is a wax ring not sealing or a clogged drainpipe/vent stack.
 Let us starts with unclogging a drainpipe or vent stack.

 1. Plunge the Toilet

-A toilet plunger is a rubber cup with a stick handle that is used to unclog a toilet.
-It dislodges clogs by creating a pressure differential that forces the clog to either be pushed further in the drain or sucked into the bowl.
+A toilet plunger is a rubber cup with a stick handle used to unclog a toilet.
+It dislodges clogs by creating a pressure differential that forces the clog to be pushed further into the drain or sucked into the bowl.

-Pick a good toilet plunger that will form a good seal around the toilet drain opening.
+Pick a good toilet plunger to form a good seal around the toilet drain opening.
 For the first plunge, do it slowly with a small opening at the plunger to remove all the air hence creating a vacuum.

-After the first plunge you can then plunge more aggressively and hopefully the clog will be dislodged.
+After the first plunge, you can plunge more aggressively, and hopefully, the clog will be dislodged.

 2. Snake the Toilet with an auger

-A toilet auger is a long cable with a cranking handle and a head which is also used to unclog toilets that cannot be unclogged with a plunger.
+A toilet auger is a long cable with a cranking handle and a head used to unclog toilets that cannot be unclogged with a plunger.

-Unlike a plunger, the auger is inserted all the way inside the toilet through the P-trap and into the drainpipe where it acts on the clog directly.
-It will either shred the clog into pieces which flow down easily or it will pull them out.
+Unlike a plunger, the auger is inserted inside the toilet through the P-trap and into the drainpipe, acting on the clog directly.
+It will either shred the clog into pieces that flow down easily or pull them out.

-Using a toilet auger can be a little difficult especially the first time.
+Using a toilet auger can be difficult, especially for the first time.
 Read more on how to use it in this post.

 3. Check and Unclog the Vent Stack

-To unclog the vent stack, climb to the top of your roof using a ladder and armed with a garden hose.
-Try to see if you can use your hands to remove out the clogs.
-Most of the time it is a bird’s nest, dried leaves, dead rodents or birds at the top of the vent.
+To unclog the vent stack, climb to the top of your roof using a ladder armed with a garden hose.
+Try to see if you can use your hands to remove the clogs.
+It is usually a bird’s nest, dried leaves, dead rodents, or birds at the top of the vent.

-If that’s not possible, use the hose to pour water down the vent.
+If that’s impossible, pour water down the vent using the hose.
 The water will unclog the vent and wash down the clog.

 Sometimes you will need to use a plumber’s snake to unclog a vent stack if the clog won’t just come out.